-Belt and Road Initiative – connecting China and the Balkans4.
-February 2020. / SEE Energy News
+Belt and Road Initiative – connecting China and the Balkans, SEE Energy News

 The Belt and Road Initiative (BRI) is one of the most ambitious and magnificent development strategies of today, advocating for China to connect the world as it once did in the past.
 Since its inception in 2014, the BRI has been expanding.
 It currently covers more than 70 countries on five continents.
 Acceptance of the initiative around the world varied from country to district – while some accepted it as a vehicle for development and growth, others were quite wary as they viewed it as an attempt by China to further position itself as a global power.